 Too Many How-To Guide For Future Creators and I am guilty of creating

-The challenge of exploring the creator path these days is that there is too much damn information on how to succeed.
+The challenge of exploring the creator’s path these days is that there is too much damn information on how to succeed.
 Don’t get me wrong.
-I write and share a lot of this too and on net, I think most of this is a net positive.
+I write and share a lot of this too and I think most of this is a net positive.
 But for most people early in their creation journey, the advice and information are not even wrong.
 It’s just not relevant yet.

 The only thing that matters at the beginning is to stay in the game and find your mode.